Frequently Asked Questions

 Can I lodge a Private Ruling with the ATO?

-Yes, both companies and Investors can lodge a private ruling request with the ATO.
+Yes, companies, Investors and Accelerators can lodge a private ruling request with the ATO.
 Please note that the ruling will only apply to the facts provided in your private ruling request, as such the company/investor is likely to require reassessment of its eligibility as circumstances change.
-ESIC's who qualify via the 100 may not be eligible for a ruling due to the reliance on R&D or similar claims.
-Feel free to contact us if this impacts you.
+The ATO have determined that ESIC's who qualify via the '100 point test' are not be eligible to apply for the added assurance of a private ruling.
+Sources indicate this is due to issues such as the overlapping reliance on R&D or similar claims.
+Feel free to contact ESIC Directory if this impacts you.

 Which documents help demonstrate that I pass the principals based innovation test?